mizolotu/smart_mantsinen/README.md

 ## Training

-1. From "SmartMantsinen" directory start the server script, if it has not yet started:
+1. From "SmartMantsinen" directory start the server script, if it has not yet been started:
 ```bash
 python env_server.py
 ```